ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 ### Footer Material

 This material should be added to the end of every tutorial.
-Replace `INSERT_SURVEY_LINK` with the actual URL to a Survey Monkey survey created using the Coding Club account.
-The top lines of this section can be used to list acknowledgements and important links, but keep this to a minimum:
+Replace `INSERT_SURVEY_LINK` with the actual URL to a Survey Monkey survey created using the Coding Club account (you can get in touch with Gergana for the password).
+The top lines of this section can be used to list acknowledgements and important links.

 ```
 <hr>